Adrian-Ball/adrian-ball.github.io/_posts/project-euler/2018-03-18-project-euler-problem-2.md

      & &ODD + ODD = EVEN\\
 \end{eqnarray}$$

-We can see that the fourth item in this series is the same as the first, so we see that we do indeed have a cyclical patter of $$ ODD, ODD, EVEN $$ as observed earlier.
+We can see that the fourth item in this series is the same as the first, showing that we do indeed have a cyclical pattern of $$ ODD, ODD, EVEN $$ as observed earlier.
 Given this, if we can modify the original Fibonacci formula to reference every third value, and initialise on an even number, then we will not need to check every value.

 To start, recall that